qcr/ros_trees_qcr/README.md

-# RV Tasks Package
+# ROS Leaves Package

-The RV Tasks package is where we define all of the tasks our robots are capable of performing.
+The ROS Leaves package is where we define all of the tasks our robots are capable of performing.
 Tasks are written in a robot agnostic way from a software perspective, with specific robot hardware capabilities being the only factor limiting a robot from specific tasks (we haven't yet figured how to make an armless mobile base pick up a coffee...).

 A **task** refers to something distinct we want the robot to do, often requiring purposeful interweaving of many distinct components; components which often come from many different internal and external authors.
 Bringing software together from different research areas, with different authors, and different conventions is a process typically associated with a lot of pain.
 To manage this, we break completing a task up into some isolated concepts and software components which are described in detail below.